mdcourse/mdcourse.github.io/_sources/chapters/chapter1.rst.txt

 .. container:: justify

-    The Python code performing the molecular simulations will be divided into six classes:
+    The Python code performing the molecular simulations will be divided into seven classes:

+    - *Prepare.py --* Methods preparing the non-dimensionalization of the units
-    - *Utilities*: Methods of general purpose, inherited by all the other classes
+    - *Utilities --* Methods of general purpose, inherited by all the other classes
-    - *Outputs*: Methods of interest for printing information in log or data files, inherited by all the classes except *Utilities*
+    - *Outputs --* Methods of interest for printing information in log or data files, inherited by all the classes except *Utilities*
-    - *InitializeSimulation*: Methods necessary to set up the system and prepare the simulation, inherited by all the classes except *Outputs* and *Utilities*
+    - *InitializeSimulation --* Methods necessary to set up the system and prepare the simulation, inherited by all the classes except *Outputs* and *Utilities*
-    - *MinimizeEnergy*: Methods for performing energy minimization, including
+    - *MinimizeEnergy --* Methods for performing energy minimization, including
-    - *MonteCarlo*: Methods for performing Monte Carlo simulation in different ensembles (Grand canonical, canonical)
+    - *MonteCarlo --* Methods for performing Monte Carlo simulation in different ensembles (Grand canonical, canonical)
-    - *MolecularDynamics*: Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)
+    - *MolecularDynamics --* Methods for performing molecular dynamics in different ensembles (NVE, NPT, NVT)

 .. container:: justify

-    The purpose of the class *InitializeSimulation* is to set up the system and place atoms in the box.
-Class *Outputs* deals with data files, dumps, and log files.
-Class *Utilities* contains some general-use functionalities.
-Finally classes *MolecularDynamics*
-    and *MonteCarlo* are the core Molecular Dynamics and Monte Carlo codes, respectively.
+    Two additional files named *Potentials.py* and *Functions.py* will contain some additional files.

 Start coding
 -------------